 Despite that idea, Square Enix of Japan revealed Figure Heads, a semi-realistic third person multiplayer shooter about robots killing robots, but is about a bunch of kids having fun with these robots in this dystopian future, and customizable 3D anime girls.
 Also, it is free to play, and has only been confirmed for Japan.
 On the subject of Robots and Square Enix, according to a leak, Front Mission is coming back after it was outsourced to Double Helix as a third person shooter, and killed off the franchise.
 I have heard high praises for the earlier turn based strategy titles, namely Front Mission 3 and its dual campaigns along with its super fleshed out pseudo-internet.
 This title will have a producer from Armored Core, which is a the opposite of Front Mission in regards to pacing.

 Continuing down this robot trail, it was announced that Platinum will have a gameplay reveal for a new game at E3 2015, Activision revealed the slick looking Cross-gen Transformers: Devastation, and due to an error on a retailer’s part, they were revealed as a developer… Nobody can keep secrets anymore, can they?
 It’s good news regardless, as Platinum has work, and is getting to play around with licenses.
-Also, technically acting as good news, is Mega Man Legacy Collection, a compilation of the original six Mega Man titles that will be released on XBO, PS4, PC, and 3DS this summer, and is being done by the company who done effed up Ultra Street Fighter IV, which was suppose to be the definitive version.
-Questionable developer aside, Why the hell are you being so picky with the contents of a collection?
-Seriously, if you want to do this properly have Mega Man 1-10, the GameBoy titles, Mega Man and Bass, Street Fighter X Mega Man, and whatever the hell else you feel like including, like the fan-made 8-bit versions of Mega Man 7 and 8.
-I mean, you could just bump it up to $30 then.
+Also, technically acting as good news, is Mega Man Legacy Collection, a compilation of the original six Mega Man titles that will be released on XBO, PS4, PC, and 3DS this summer.
+This is ultimately fine, but why is Capcom being so stingy about the contents of this supposed collection?
+Seriously, if you want to do this properly have Mega Man 1-10, the GameBoy titles, Mega Man and Bass, Street Fighter X Mega Man, and whatever the else you feel like including, like the fan-made 8-bit versions of Mega Man 7 and 8.
+I mean, you could just bump it up to a full retail price then.